-Several Swedish AP funds and several major Swedish banks are investing in companies that engage in deforestation and violate human rights in various parts of the world - something that affects the Amazon rainforest and indigenous peoples, among other things.
-"These companies are killing our planet.
-They are looting the last aid the planet can offer - and that's the forest," said Mireya Gualinga, a climate and indigenous activist from the Ecuadorian Amazon.
+Several Swedish AP funds and several large Swedish banks invest in companies that engage in deforestation and violate human rights in various places in the world - something that affects, among other things, the Amazon rainforest and indigenous peoples.
+"These companies are killing our earth.
+They are plundering the last help the earth can offer – and that is the forest," says Mireya Gualinga, climate and indigenous activist from the Ecuadorian Amazon.

 Mireya Gualinga comes from the village of Sarayaku in the Amazon rainforest.
 She belongs to the indigenous people of Kichwa and her village is one of the oldest villages of the people.
 Her people and her village are known for defending the rights of indigenous peoples and the Amazon rainforest from big companies like the oil giant Chevron.

 Kichwa has a strong connection to the Amazon.
 They live in a way that benefits rainforest ecosystems and biodiversity.
 Mireya Gualinga talks about how the Amazon is the heart and the starting point for how her people live.

 - The Amazon for me is my home, my world, and the place where I integrate with all the creatures of nature.
 I'm part of her and she's part of me.
 She continues:

 - For all indigenous peoples here, the Amazon is our mother, she is alive with a consciousness that consists of all nature's creatures.
 For several generations we have lived in a sustainable way - dependent on nature.

 Sweden - a leader in the climate issue?